drone1/alt/README.md

 ALT CLI itself has been localized so you can use it many languages.
 For non-English languages, you can set the display language with the `ALT_LANGUAGE` environment variable.
 Please feel free to submit an issue or a PR if you'd like to add another language.

-## Rules
-Translation will occur for a given target language & key if any of the following are true:
-* The reference value was modified and translation has not yet occurred for the given language/key
-* If a context value for the given target language/key is found and has been modified.
-* The `--force` flag is used

-Translation will _not_ occur if `alt` detects that the given value in the target language file has been manually modified.
-If you modify an output value manually and want it to be re-translated later, you can just delete that key/value pair from the given file.

 ## Config file
 [_optional_] You can create a config file.
 By default, `ALT` will search the output directory for `config.json`, but you can specify a path directly using
 `--config-file`.